kjj11033/rACC_Control_Flexibility/README.md

 # Adaptive Drift-Diffusion Model (Adaptive DDM)

-This repository contains the custom code and implementation of the Adaptive Drift-Diffusion Model (Adaptive DDM).
+This repository contains the custom code and implementation of the Adaptive Drift-Diffusion Model (Adaptive DDM) used in the manuscript "Rostral cingulate theta rhythms coordinate flexible deployment of cognitive control" (Kim & Widge, 2026).

 The model extends the standard Drift-Diffusion Model (DDM) implemented in the HDDM toolbox by incorporating a reinforcement-learning-based estimate of conflict probability (CP) to dynamically modulate the drift rate.